Alternative Off-Campus Housing

 What are a few downsides and upsides to living there?

 “As for the downsides, I-House is privately run and the board doesn’t often consult residents so it sometimes feels like students don’t have much of a say in being able to make changes.
-The dining hall has limited hours and since it’s the only place your meal plan works.
-I usually have to structure my schedule around it.
+The dining commons has limited hours and since it’s the only place the meal plan works, I usually have to structure my schedule around it.
 The rooms are pretty small (especially regular doubles) and it is expensive, which is somewhat justified considering location, meal plan, events they host for residents, etc.”

 Inside of I-House Dorm.
 A student sits at their decorated desk in a yellow room.